2021 Report on International Religious Freedom: Israel, West Bank and Gaza

 Matters stemming from divorce proceedings, including alimony, child support, child custody, guardianship, and property division, are under the parallel jurisdiction of religious and civil courts.
 The first court to receive a case acquires exclusive jurisdiction over it.
 The Jordanian Waqf administers Islamic courts in Jerusalem for Muslim residents, with the Ministry of Awqaf and Islamic Affairs in Jordan having appellate authority.

 Religious Jewish women and ultra-Orthodox men may request an exemption from military service.
 For most ultra-Orthodox yeshiva students, Jehovah’s Witnesses, and Druze religious students, military service is postponed for several years, after which they receive an exemption.
 A petition on the conscription of ultra-Orthodox men was pending at the Supreme Court as of the year’s end.
 Arab Muslims and Christians as well as Druze and Circassian women receive a de-facto exemption by not being called for military service.
-Those exempt from military service may volunteer for it or for civil-national service.
+Those exempt from military service may volunteer for it or for national civil service.
+Members of Jehovah’s Witnesses are not eligible for the national civil service program.

 Membership in a recognized religion is recorded in the National Registry and generally passed from parents to children unless a person changes it through a formal conversion to another recognized religion.
 Religious identification is listed in the National Registry but not on official identity cards.